netj/3x/docs/tutorial/README.md

 ##### Output 2. `numCompare`

-Similarly, we can teach 3X to extract the number of compares for the value of an output variable using the following command:
+Similarly, we can teach <span class="sans-serif">3X</span> to extract the number of compares for the value of an output variable using the following command:

 ```bash
 3x define output  'numCompare'  extract  'number of compares: '  '.+'  ''